 The Business Office oversees all charges, collections, and payments for Thomas Sumter Academy.
 The personnel payroll, accounts receivable, accounts payable, and the budget are essential areas that fall under the umbrella of the business office.
-Financial statements are generated on a monthly basis and distributed to the Board of Trustees which is ultimately responsible for the financial viability of the school.
+Financial statements are generated monthly and distributed to the Board of Trustees which is ultimately responsible for the financial viability of the school.